microsoft/vscode-docs/docs/sourcecontrol/overview.md

 Given that your repository is connected to some remote and that your checked out branch has an [upstream link](https://git-scm.com/book/ch3-5.html) to a branch in that remote, VS Code offers you useful actions to **push**, **pull**, and **sync** that branch (the latter will run a **pull** command followed by a **push** command).
 You can find these actions in the **Views and More Actions** `...` menu, along with the option to **add or remove a remote**.

 VS Code is able to periodically fetch changes from your remotes.
 This enables VS Code to show how many changes your local repository is ahead or behind the remote.
-Starting with VS Code 1.19, this feature is disabled by default and you can use the `git.autofetch` [setting](/docs/getstarted/settings.md) to enable it.
+This feature is disabled by default and you can use the `git.autofetch` [setting](/docs/getstarted/settings.md) to enable it.

 >**Tip:** You should [set up a credential helper](https://help.github.com/articles/caching-your-github-password-in-git/) to avoid getting asked for credentials every time VS Code talks to your Git remotes.
 If you don't do this, you may want to consider disabling automatic fetching via the `git.autofetch` [setting](/docs/getstarted/settings.md) to reduce the number of prompts you get.